MatejBivr/Logical-fallacy-mobile-app/readme.md

 ###Usage

-Notice more bad argumants and debate better, a lot of
+Notice more bad argumants and debate better, list of logical fallacies at your fingertips on your smart phone.